Bob Bryan: ATP Tour

 The Bryan brothers have been frequent participants on U.S. Davis Cup teams.
 The United States sealed its 32nd title at the 2007 Davis Cup.

-In the 2018 Madrid Masters 1000 final, Bob injured his hip, and the pair had to retire down 3–5 in the first set.
+In the 2018 Madrid Masters 1000 final, Bryan injured his hip, and the pair had to retire down 3–5 in the first set.
 He underwent a hip relining and made a remarkable recovery, rejoining his brother less than a year later for the 2019 Australian Open and making it to the quarterfinals.
 They won their first title since his surgery in February 2019 at Delray Beach.

 World TeamTennis

 Both brothers kicked off their World TeamTennis careers back in 1999 for the Idaho Sneakers.
 They went on to play for the Newport Beach Breakers in 2004, the Kansas City Explorers from 2005 to 2012, the Texas Wild in 2013, the San Diego Aviators in 2014, the California Dream in 2015, the Washington Kastles from 2016 to 2018, and most recently the Vegas Rollers in 2019.
 They have two World TeamTennis titles, one from the Newport Beach Breakers in 2004, and another from the Kansas City Explorers in 2010.
-It was announced that Bob, along with twin brother Mike, will be joining the Vegas Rollers during the 2020 WTT season set to begin July 12 at The Greenbrier.
+It was announced that Bryan, along with Mike, will be joining the Vegas Rollers during the 2020 WTT season set to begin July 12 at The Greenbrier.

-Off-court

-The Bryans guest starred on 8 Simple Rules and were on the Jan/Feb 2010 cover of Making Music Magazine.
-Their father, Wayne Bryan, wrote a book about his sons, The Formula: Raising Your Child to be a Champion.

 Personal life

-Bob Bryan married Florida attorney Michelle Alvarez in 2010; the couple have three children.
+Bryan married Florida attorney Michelle Alvarez in 2010; the couple have three children.

 Davis Cup record (26–5)

 Together with his twin brother Mike Bryan, the pair has won the most Davis Cup matches of any doubles team for the United States.
-Bob holds the record for most years played (14) in the Davis Cup for the U.S. He also holds a 4–2 career record in singles ties.
+Bryan holds the record for most years played (14) in the Davis Cup for the U.S. He also holds a 4–2 career record in singles ties.